segmentio/segment-docs/src/connections/destinations/catalog/lucky-orange/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Lucky Orange" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in your Site ID from the Lucky Orange.
+3. In the destination settings, enter your Site ID from the Lucky Orange.
 4. We'll automatically initialize Lucky Orange's library upon loading analytics.js.

 ## Identify